 Sometimes, speech assistants (who usually have a 2-year associate's or 4-year bachelor's degree) may assist with speech-language services under the supervision of ASHA-certified SLPs.
 Your child's SLP should be licensed in your state and have experience working with kids and your child's specific disorder.

-You might find a specialist by asking your child's doctor or teacher for a referral or by checking local directories online or in your telephone book.
+You might find a specialist by asking your child's doctor or teacher for a referral or by checking local directories online.
 State associations for speech-language pathology and audiology also maintain listings of licensed and certified therapists.

 Helping Your Child

 Speech-language experts agree that parental involvement is crucial to the success of a child's progress in speech or language therapy.

 Parents are an extremely important part of their child's therapy program and help determine whether it is a success.
 Kids who complete the program quickest and with the longest-lasting results are those whose parents have been involved.